 Hesitantly, she allowed the blond to take hold of her arm and climb in.

 Rose folded her arms as he scrounged around her rather unimpressive living quarters— the single white-sheeted bed, small chest for clothes, ‘HEAD AUROR for MINISTER crossed DICTATOR’ posters on the walls, and stack of old books in the corner.

 “Nice cupboard.
 About as big as my bathroom at home.”

 Scorpius shoved his hands in his pockets, as he nosily inspected her propaganda adorned walls.
 He twirled around toward her.
 “Merlin, why does every conversation have to start like this?
 Why can’t you ever say ‘oh, hey Malfoy, how’s it been?
 Gee, you’re looking really handsome…did you do something different with your hair?’”

 He paid no heed to her accusation, sprawling out on her bed with his shoes, breathing in as he closed his eyes contemplatively.
 Rose scratched the sensation to levitate him out the window and into the chrysanthemums.
 Definitely too much noise.

 “I know.
 I left space for you.”

 Her cheeks glazed with red.
 “I want you to leave, Malfoy.”

 “Should I be flattered?
-Because I don’t recall asking you to come and disturb my life.”
+Because I don’t remember asking you to come and disturb my life."